 Teams contains a default chat communication that also includes an easily accessible communal file sharing location in SharePoint.
 Businesses know how to use Microsoft Teams chat but fail to apply best practice when scaling up communication from there.
 Always start by creating channels first before ever pursuing creating another Team Site.
 I would remove the ability for other Team members from creating another Team site.
 An organization with ten people probably only needs two Team Sites.

 While many know how to use the Microsoft Teams SharePoint through poking around enough on the Teams app, they may not know how the SharePoint location can also be accessible through file explore when utilizing OneDrive for Business on the Windows desktop.
+Illustrated below is your SharePoint Library in File Explore and some related resources:

 Businesses who may not utilize Teams on a regular basis know how to use Microsoft Teams for accepting invites and participating on a Teams conference call.
 However, they do not know how to create a conference call.
 Click the “calendar” tab and you instant access to your Outlook calendar.
 Click “Meet now” if you feel compelled to have a web conference call with your team or a client.
 See Microsoft Teams Support for your first SharePoint Site – Network Antics for more specifics on syncing the desktop to SharePoint.